Orcomp/NPerf.Fixtures/docs/ISerializer/ISerializerDocs.md

 ### Test: Deserialize - All algorithms - Time complexity
 ![Test: Deserialize - All algorithms - Time complexity](img/deserialize-number-all-time.png)
-+ The faster deserializer was ServiceStack, followed by FastJSON (about 2 times slower).
++ The fastest deserializer was ServiceStack (shown in blue).
-+ The rest were about 3-4 times slower than ServiceStack implementation.
++ The rest were about 3-4 times slower than ServiceStack.
 + All the algorithms have linear time complexity deserializing N objects.

 ## Serializers performance results varying the depth of the objects to serialize/deserialize

 ### Test: Serialize - All algorithms - Time complexity
 ![Test: Serialize - All algorithms - Time complexity](img/serialize-depth-all-time.png)
-+ The faster serializer was ServiceStack, followed by FastJSON and SimpleJSON (about 1.5 times slower).
++ The fastest serializer was ServiceStack, followed by FastJSON and SimpleJSON (about 1.5 times slower).
-+ The slowest serializer was JavaScriptSerializer by a great difference.
++ The slowest serializer was JavaScriptSerializer.
-+ All the algorithms have linear time complexity varying the object depth.
++ All the algorithms have linear time complexity against the object depth.

 ### Test: Deserialize - All algorithms - Time complexity
 ![Test: Deserialize - All algorithms - Time complexity](img/deserialize-depth-all-time.png)
-+ The faster deserializer was ServiceStack, followed by FastJSON and NewtonSoft(about 4 times slower).
++ The fastest deserializer was ServiceStack, followed by FastJSON and NewtonSoft (about 4 times slower).
-+ The slowest deserializers were JavaScriptSerializer and SimpleJSON by a great difference.
++ The slowest deserializers were JavaScriptSerializer and SimpleJSON.
-+ All the algorithms have linear time complexity varying the object depth.
++ All the algorithms have linear time complexity against the object depth.

 ## Serializers performance varying the size of the objects to serialize/deserialize

 ### Test: Serialize - All algorithms - Time complexity
 ![Test: Serialize - All algorithms - Time complexity](img/serialize-size-all-time.png)
-+ The faster serializer was ServiceStack by a great difference with the rest.
++ The fastest serializer was ServiceStack.
 + The slowest serializer was JavaScriptSerializer and NewtonSoftJsonSerializer.
-+ All the algorithms have linear time complexity varying the object size.
++ All the algorithms have linear time complexity against the object size.

 ### Test: Deserialize - All algorithms - Time complexity
 ![Test: Deserialize - All algorithms - Time complexity](img/deserialize-size-all-time.png)
-+ The faster deserializer was ServiceStack, followed by FastJSON and NewtonSoftJson (about 5 times slower).
++ The fastest deserializer was ServiceStack, followed by FastJSON and NewtonSoftJson (about 5 times slower).
-+ The slowest deserializer was JavaScriptSerializer by a great difference.
++ The slowest deserializer was JavaScriptSerializer.
-+ All the algorithms have linear time complexity varying the object size.
++ All the algorithms have linear time complexity against the object size.